district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 painter.drawImage(0, 0, butterflyImage);
 ```

-One issue to be aware of is that the QImage::CompositionMode_Xor operation also applies to the alpha
+One issue to be aware of is that the `QImage::CompositionMode_Xor`{.cpp}
-channel.
-This means that if we XOR the color white (0xFFFFFFFF) with itself, we obtain a transparent color
+operation also applies to the alpha channel.
+This means that if we XOR the
+color white (0xFFFFFFFF) with itself, we obtain a transparent color
 (0x00000000), not black (0xFF000000).

 #### Item-Based Rendering with Graphics View

-Drawing using QPainter is ideal for custom widgets and for drawing one or just a few items.
-For graphics in
+Drawing using `QPainter`{.cpp} is ideal for custom widgets and for drawing one
-which we need to handle anything from a handful up to tens of thousands of items, and we want the user to be
+or just a few items.
+For graphics in which we need to handle anything from a
+handful up to tens of thousands of items, and we want the user to be able to
-able to click, drag, and select items, Qt's graphics view classes provide the solution we need.
+click, drag, and select items, Qt's graphics view classes provide the solution
+we need.

 ![][multiview]

-The graphics view architecture consists of a scene, represented by the QGraphicsScene class, and items in the
+The graphics view architecture consists of a scene, represented by the
-scene, represented by QGraphicsItem subclasses.
-The scene (along with its item) is made visible to users by
+`QGraphicsScene`{.cpp} class, and items in the scene, represented by
+`QGraphicsItem`{.cpp} subclasses.
+The scene (along with its item) is made
-showing them in a view, represented by the QGraphicsView class.
-The same scene can be shown in more than
+visible to users by showing them in a view, represented by the `QGraphicsView`{.cpp}
+class.
+The same scene can be shown in more than one view—for example, to show
-one view—for example, to show different parts of a large scene, or to show the scene under different
+different parts of a large scene, or to show the scene under different
 transformations.
 This is illustrated schematically in Figure 8.14.

-Several predefined QGraphicsItem subclasses are provided, including QGraphicsLineItem,
+Several predefined `QGraphicsItem`{.cpp} subclasses are provided, including
+`QGraphicsLineItem`{.cpp}, `QGraphicsPixmapItem`{.cpp},
-QGraphicsPixmapItem, QGraphicsSimpleTextItem (for styled plain text), and QGraphicsTextItem (for rich
+`QGraphicsSimpleTextItem`{.cpp} (for styled plain text), and
-text); see Figure 8.15.
-We can also create our own custom QGraphicsItem subclasses, as we will see later in
+`QGraphicsTextItem`{.cpp} (for rich text); see Figure 8.15.
+We can also create
+our own custom `QGraphicsItem`{.cpp} subclasses, as we will see later in this
-this section.
+section.

 ![][graphicsitem]

-A QGraphicsScene holds a collection of graphics items.
-A scene has three layers: a background layer, an item
-layer, and a foreground layer.
-The background and foreground are normally specified by QBrushes, but it is
-possible to reimplement drawBackground() or drawForeground() for complete control.
-If we want to use a
-pixmap as a background, we could simply create a texture QBrush based on that pixmap.
-The foreground
-brush could be set to a semi-transparent white to give a faded effect, or to be a cross pattern to provide a grid
-overlay.

-The scene can tell us which items have collided, which are selected, and which are at a particular point or in a
-particular region.
-A scene's graphics items are either top-level (the scene is their parent) or children (their
-parent is another item).
-Any transformations applied to an item are automatically applied to its children.
-The graphics view architecture provides two ways of grouping items.
-One is to simply make an item a child of
-another item.
-Another way is to use a QGraphicsItemGroup.
-Adding an item to a group does not cause it to be
-transformed in any way; these groups are convenient for handling multiple items as though they were a single
-item.
-A QGraphicsView is a widget that presents a scene, providing scroll bars if necessary and capable of applying
-transformations that affect how the scene is rendered.
-This is useful to support zooming and rotating as aids
-for viewing the scene.
-By default, QGraphicsView renders using Qt's built-in 2D paint engine, but it can be changed to use an
-OpenGL widget with a single setViewport() call after it has been constructed.
-It is also easy to print a scene,
-or parts of a scene, as we will discuss in the next section where we see several techniques for printing using
-Qt.

-The architecture uses three different coordinate systems—viewport coordinates, scene coordinates, and item
-coordinates—with functions for mapping from one coordinate system to another.
-Viewport coordinates are
-coordinates inside the QGraphicsView's viewport.
-Scene coordinates are logical coordinates that are used for
-positioning top-level items on the scene.
-Item coordinates are specific to each item and are centered about an
-item-local (0, 0) point; these remain unchanged when we move the item on the scene.
-In practice, we usually

-only care about the scene coordinates (for positioning top-level items) and item coordinates (for positioning
-child items and for drawing items).
-Drawing each item in terms of its own local coordinate system means that
-we do not have to worry about where an item is in the scene or what transformations have been applied to it.
-The graphics view classes are straightforward to use and offer a great deal of functionality.
-To introduce some
-of what can be done with them, we will review two examples.
-The first example is a simple diagram editor,
-which will show how to create items and how to handle user interaction.
-The second example is an annotated
-map program that shows how to handle large numbers of graphics objects and how to render them efficiently
-at different zoom levels.
-The Diagram application shown in Figure 8.16 allows users to create nodes and links.
-Nodes are graphics items
-that show plain text inside a rounded rectangle, whereas links are lines that connect pairs of nodes.
-Nodes that
-are selected are shown with a dashed outline drawn with a thicker pen than usual.
-We will begin by looking at
-links, since they are the simplest, then nodes, and then we will see how they are used in context.
+A `QGraphicsScene`{.cpp} holds a collection of graphics items.
+A scene has
+three layers: **a background layer**, **an item layer**, and **a foreground
+layer**.
+The background and foreground are normally specified by
+`QBrushes`{.cpp}, but it is possible to reimplement `drawBackground()`{.cpp} or
+`drawForeground()`{.cpp} for complete control.
+If we want to use a pixmap as a
+background, we could simply create a texture `QBrush`{.cpp} based on that
+pixmap.
+The foreground brush could be set to a semi-transparent white to give a
+faded effect, or to be a cross pattern to provide a grid overlay.

+The scene can tell us which items have collided, which are selected, and which
+are at a particular point or in a particular region.
+A scene's graphics items
+are either top-level (the scene is their parent) or children (their parent is
+another item).
+Any transformations applied to an item are automatically applied
+to its children.
+The graphics view architecture provides two ways of grouping
+items.
+One is to simply make an item a child of another item.
+Another way is to
+use a `QGraphicsItemGroup`{.cpp}.
+Adding an item to a group does not cause it
+to be transformed in any way; these groups are convenient for handling multiple
+items as though they were a single item.
+A `QGraphicsView`{.cpp} is a widget
+that presents a scene, providing scroll bars if necessary and capable of
+applying transformations that affect how the scene is rendered.
+This is useful
+to support zooming and rotating as aids for viewing the scene.
+By default,
+`QGraphicsView`{.cpp} renders using Qt's built-in 2D paint engine, but it can
+be changed to use an OpenGL widget with a single `setViewport()`{.cpp} call
+after it has been constructed.
+It is also easy to print a scene, or parts of a
+scene, as we will discuss in the next section where we see several techniques
+for printing using Qt.

+The architecture uses three different coordinate systems: 1) **viewport
+coordinates**; 2) **scene coordinates**, and 3) **item coordinates** — with
+functions for mapping from one coordinate system to another.
+Viewport
+coordinates are coordinates inside the `QGraphicsView`{.cpp}'s viewport.
+Scene
+coordinates are logical coordinates that are used for positioning top-level
+items on the scene.
+Item coordinates are specific to each item and are centered
+about an item-local (0, 0) point; these remain unchanged when we move the item
+on the scene.
+In practice, we usually only care about the scene coordinates
+(for positioning top-level items) and item coordinates (for positioning child
+items and for drawing items).
+Drawing each item in terms of its own local
+coordinate system means that we do not have to worry about where an item is in
+the scene or what transformations have been applied to it.
+The graphics view
+classes are straightforward to use and offer a great deal of functionality.
+To
+introduce some of what can be done with them, we will review two examples.
+The
+first example is a simple diagram editor, which will show how to create items
+and how to handle user interaction.
+The second example is an annotated map
+program that shows how to handle large numbers of graphics objects and how to
+render them efficiently at different zoom levels.
+The Diagram application
+shown in Figure 8.16 allows users to create nodes and links.
+Nodes are graphics
+items that show plain text inside a rounded rectangle, whereas links are lines
+that connect pairs of nodes.
+Nodes that are selected are shown with a dashed
+outline drawn with a thicker pen than usual.
+We will begin by looking at links,
+since they are the simplest, then nodes, and then we will see how they are used
+in context.

 ```cpp
 #include <QGraphicsLineItem>